-

 Congratulations to Steve Wilson!
 Inducted into the British BMX Hall of Fame Class of 2025 – Pioneer Influencer

-Steve Wilson was a top-level trials, scrambles, and speedway rider in the 1970s, with many national-level successes under his belt, riding for impressive brands such as Bultaco and SWM.
-Steve was also a top engineer, well known for building innovative frames for trials bikes that were often considered better than the manufacturers’ own products.
-In the early 1980s,…
+Steve Wilson was a top level trials, scrambles and speedway rider throughout the 1970s, with many national level successes under his belt while riding for impressive brands such as Bultaco and SWM.
+Steve was also a highly respected engineer, well known for building innovative trials bike frames that were often considered better than the manufacturers’…

 -